 - Virtual Stations map with data overlays in a Google Maps interface

 - Virtual Stations map with data overlays in a Google Earth file

 - Email Bleaching Alerts (one alert per region, sent out twice-weekly, free to subscribers)

-However, we realize our approach has its costs as well.
-Some of the pros and cons we have identified in the switch to 5-km Regional Virtual Stations are:
+While well-received, we realize this new approach to the Virtual Stations product has its costs.
+Some of the pros and cons we have identified in the switch to 5 km Regional Virtual Stations are:

 Pros of Regional Virtual Stations:

 - Utilization of higher resolution data